Empress Zhang (Tianqi)

-Empress Yi'an (Empress Xiao'aizhe) (1606–1644), of the Zhang clan, was the empress consort of the Tianqi Emperor of the Chinese Ming dynasty.
+Empress Yi'an (1606–1644), of the Zhang clan, was the empress consort of the Tianqi Emperor of the Chinese Ming dynasty.

 Empress

 Empress Zhang was selected to be the primary spouse and empress of the emperor in 1621.
 Her original name is not known, nor is that of her mother.
 Her father was Zhang Guoji (張國紀), who was elevated to the position of Bo (count) of Taikang when she became empress.